-With technology-driven advancements in communication, customer preferences for interactive experiences are dramatically evolving.
+With technology-driven advancements in all forms of communication, customer preferences for interactive experiences continue to dramatically evolve.
 Digital transformation is increasing the complexity of channel management for companies seeking to deliver on their brand promise to provide the best customer experience.
 Digital channels are being redefined by the use of AI (Augmented Intelligence) - specifically with chatbots and conversational applications.
 According to Bluewolf's annual State of Salesforce report, 29% of the best contact center teams are investing in chatbots.
 Across sales, service and marketing, chatbots foster customer loyalty by providing personalized experiences that engage customers and prospects before, during, and after critical decision-making points.
-Most significantly, chatbots can provide deflection of inbound customer calls, and automation of tasks within sales or service centers represent the most immediate opportunity for organizations to achieve substantial business value.
+Chatbots also allow for the deflection of some inbound customer calls, while automating tasks within sales or service centers providing immediate opportunities for organizations to achieve substantial business value.

 However, not all chatbots are created equal.
 There are specific attributes and functionality that allow chatbots to have the broadest impact both on your business costs and customer experience.
 Here are the seven characteristics or best practices - to help you design a great bot for your organization:

 Beyond understanding and interacting conversationally, a great chatbot has specific natural language processing (NLP) capabilities to understand the context of a conversation in multiple languages.
-It can also identify the intent of a question–what is being sought– to provide an accurate first response, and also propose options to confirm or clarify intent.
-The best chatbots have advanced conversational capabilities and can proactively seek out information, and can also ask clarifying questions even if the conversation isn’t linear.
+It can also identify the intent of a question–what is needed– to provide an accurate first response, and also propose options to confirm or clarify intent.
+The best chatbots have advanced conversational capabilities and can proactively seek out information, and can also ask clarifying questions, even if the conversation isn’t linear.

-The chatbot converses seamlessly across every channel and retains data and context for a seamless experience.
+The chatbot converses seamlessly across multiple digital channels and retains data and context for a seamless experience.
 In best cases, even passing that information to a live agent if needed.